r57zone/Half-Life-Alyx-novr/README.md

 Also [saves are also available](https://github.com/r57zone/Half-Life-Alyx-novr/issues) to skip difficult moments of the game.
 ## Problems
-**Red screen** - switch the focus to the game, press the left mouse button and then switch again to the "Headset window".
-Also can change the "DebugMode" parameter to true, in the "default.vrsettings" configuration file.
+**Red screen** - switch the focus to the game "Half-Life: Alyx" via ALT + TAB, press the left mouse button and then switch back to the "Headset window".
+You can also change the "DebugMode" parameter to true, in the "default.vrsettings" configuration file, if there are any problems with the red screen.

+**Headset is not monitored** - this happens when the "Headset Window" is out of focus, you need to select this window through ALT + TAB.
+In the SteamVR settings, you can put the option not to turn off the display for 5 minutes.
+The helmet will begin to be tracked as soon as you switch to the "Headset Window".

+**Buttons do not work or high sensitivity** - start SteamVR first and only then the game.

+**SteamVR Home** - automatic start can be disabled in the SteamVR settings.